pedroslopez/whatsapp-web.js/README.md

 </div>

 ## About
-**A WhatsApp API client that connects through the WhatsApp Web browser app**
+**A WhatsApp API client that operates via the WhatsApp Web browser.**

 The library launches the WhatsApp Web browser app via Puppeteer, accessing its internal functions and creating a managed instance to reduce the risk of being blocked.
 This gives the API client nearly all WhatsApp Web features for dynamic use in a Node.js application.